-The Board has committed itself to an operating budget of \$598,437 (including \$7,000 for capital improvements and \$99,219 for reserve and reserve replacement).
-The annual assessment of \$441 per lot equals \$5 for capital improvements, \$73 for reserves, and \$363 for the operating budget.
-A copy of the 2021 budget, including reserve study schedule, is included with this report.
-Copies are also available at the Association office.
+The Board has committed itself to an operating budget of \$636,871.
+The 2022 annual assessment of \$483 per lot equals \$6 for capital improvements, \$75 for reserves and \$402 for the operating budget.
+A copy of the 2022 budget, including reserve study schedule, is included with this report.
+Copies are also available at the Association office and can be mailed upon request.